lanceman2/panels/README.md

 programs can load and unload compiled code.
 The Qt and GTK libraries can't be unloaded, and it's by design.
 Fixing that is a social problem.
 As best as I can tell I could change the codes to fix them, the social hurdlers seem higher than the coding challenge.
+Most people do not feel that the dynamic linker is a tool that should be made useful by users of shared libraries.
+Too me it's obvious, let all things do their thing.
+The cost of making libraries unload-able is just cleaning up all the library's objects (for all constructors, there is a destructor); that's all they have to do is clean house.

 As seen from above, Qt and GTK are not modular.
 They are designed to take over and be central to your development.
 They are that way by design.